Share Your Life Story

 Here’s the final tip I have for remembering parts of your life.
 A mind journal lets you put a timeline to your memories.

-The best thing about this technique is, every time you remember something, you can add it to the appropriate timeline.
+The best thing about this technique is, every time it helps you remember something, you can add it to your ever-growing timeline.

-It’s surprising how remembering one thing from a specific time period can snowball into hundreds of thing.
+It’s surprising how remembering one thing from a specific time period can snowball into hundreds of memories.

 11. Visit Your Local Library